 Keep in mind that garage door cable repair should always be done by a professional.
 The cables are under extreme tension.
 If they should be suddenly released, they can cause serious bodily harm, even death.
 If you think your cables may need replaced, give us a call.
 We offer same day repairs, and even do emergency house calls.

-Self Maintenance You Should Do Regularly
+Proactive Garage Door Repairs You Should Do Regularly

 In addition to a professional inspection, there are a number of self maintenance repairs you should be making to your garage door at least every 3 months.
 Take a socket wrench and tighten down any loose parts, especially when it comes to hinges as well as the brackets that connect the rail.
 Make sure the track is in a perfectly vertical position.
 If its positioning is off, you’ll need to realign it by loosening the brackets and straightening out the track.
+This will prevent your garage door from going off track.

 Finally, oil the springs, chain, and any moving parts with a garage door lubricant.
 Do not use WD40, which can cause the components of your garage door to prematurely rust.
 Instead use a silicone spray and perhaps a brush to get into the tight fitting nooks and crannies.